clasod2736/todolist-server/README.md

-# H1, Hi!
-This is my first mini project that tried to connect React-app and Server / Database.
+# H2, Hi!
+I'm Joon.
+This is my first mini project that tried to connect React-app and Server/Database.